ianrmurphy/oscc_wiki/CAN-Gateway-&-Control-CAN.md

 The Kia Soul has a handful of different CAN buses on board.
 The [[C-CAN bus|can-frames]] has vehicle state information such as steering wheel angle, wheel speeds, and brake pressure.
 This information needs to be available on the Control CAN bus because it is used in low level PID control for steering angle and can be useful in high level control, such as path planning.

 Additionally, it’s not a great idea to simply extend the C-CAN bus by adding new control modules onto the bus.
 This is because the new control system will be publishing CAN messages using CAN frames that may interfere with the existing C-CAN protocol.
-Because of this it is necessary to bridge C-CAN messages to the new Control CAN bus.
+Because of this, it is necessary to bridge C-CAN messages to the new Control CAN bus.

 The Control CAN bus is the CAN bus that is added to the vehicle in order to link all the new control modules, as well as send control commands to those modules.